IllDepence/JSONkeeper/README.md

 * **Self managed**
     * provide a header `X-Access-Token` when creating a JSON document
     * subsequent `PUT` and `DELETE` requests are only executed when a `X-Access-Token` header with the same value is provided, otherwise a `403 FORBIDDEN` is returned

+#### List of documents for a given token
+Accessing `/<api_path>/userlist` will return a list of all hosted documents with a maching access token.
+This means

+* no access token → all unrestricted access documents
+* X-Access-Token → all documents created with this token
+* X-Firebase-ID-Token → all documents created by this user

 ## JSON-LD
 JSONkeeper can be configured to host JSON-LD documents in a sensible manner.